strangeglyph/cookbook/README.md

 ```

 Change the value of `chown-socket` to the user that runs -- or will run -- the
 uWSGI service and the group that runs -- or will run -- nginx service.
+In `env`,
+you can also provide configuration keys (see above for details).

 Set up a systemd service (if none comes with your distro) to start uwsgi.
 This
 service should run as the user set in `chown-socket`.
 Start uwsgi with the option